Philip II of Macedon - Founder of the Greek Kingdom

 Philip II as King

 In 357 BC, Philip defeated the Illyrians and thus occupied the northern part of Macedon.
-During 357 BC and 356 BC, Philip conquered a few neighboring areas of Macedon relatively easily.
+During 357 BC and 356 BC, Philip conquered a few neighboring areas of Macedon.

 In 348 BC, Philip occupied Olynthus and became the sole ruler of Macedonia and its adjoining areas.
 In 342 BC, Philip conquered Molossia, the western coast of Macedon.